berkgoksel/SierraTwo/README.md

 - Implement an easy-to-use obfuscated (for evasion, not anti-debugging, etc.) binary generation for Windows and Linux operating systems.

+## Known Bugs:
+- Launching more than one instance of the bot causes the Slack API to kick the bot offline (The server responds with `{'ok': False, 'error': 'ratelimited'}`).

 [Slack API]: https://api.slack.com